How to apply for a grant

 For a course of study over twelve months, a fresh application is required for the second and subsequent years.
 Three years is normally the maximum period for a grant to any one person.
 The award of a grant for one year of a multi-year course does not mean that one will automatically be awarded for subsequent years.
 Grants are not given for Masters or second degrees.

-The closing date for receipt of applications for consideration at the next Trustee meeting is 6th February 2021.
+The closing date for receipt of applications for consideration at the next Trustee meeting is 15th June 2024, the meeting date is 6th July 2024.

 Please complete the grant application form below giving as much detail as possible for the reason you are applying to us.